World leaders gather in Paris for Jacques Chirac's funeral | The China Post

 Read more: Jacques Chirac — the human bulldozer

-Monday has been declared a national day of mourning, with a minute’s silence to be held in schools and public buildings across the country.
+Monday was declared a national day of mourning, and a minute’s silence was held in schools and public buildings across the country.

-Following a private family service, French armed forces will give Chirac military honors at the Invalides military hospital.
+In a ceremony presided over by French President Emmanuel Macron, French armed forces gave Chirac military honors in the courtyard of Les Invalides.

-His coffin will then go to the Saint Sulpice church for a midday memorial ceremony attended by French President Emmanuel Macron and some 30 other heads of state and government leaders.
+During the ceremony, a military band played the French national anthem, “La Marseillaise,” and Chirac’s casket was carried to the center of the courtyard draped in the French flag.

-Russian President Vladimir Putin, Germany’s Frank-Walter Steinmeier, Hungarian Prime Minister Viktor Orban and outgoing head of the European Commission Jean-Claude Juncker are among those expected to attend, according to the Elysee Palace.
-Former leaders who worked closely with Chirac are also expected to attend.
+After the military ceremony, Chirac’s coffin was taken to Saint Sulpice church in central Paris for a midday memorial ceremony attended by Macron and some 30 other heads of state and government leaders.

 Read more: Former French President Chirac found guilty of corruption